Consumption and Wage Humps in a Life-Cycle Model with Education

 49 Pages Posted: 21 Jun 2014 Last revised: 17 Apr 2019

 Date Written: February 24, 2015

-The observed hump-shaped life-cycle pattern in individuals' consumption cannot be explained by the classical consumption-savings model.
-We explicitly solve a model with utility of both consumption and leisure and with educational decisions affecting future wages.
-We show optimal consumption is hump shaped and determine the peak age.
+The observed hump-shaped life-cycle pattern in individuals’ consumption cannot be explained by the classical consumption-savings model.
+The consensus explanation is that the hump is caused by constraints and unspanned risks.
+However, we explicitly show that the consumption hump naturally emerges in an unconstrained and risk-less setting with utility of both consumption and leisure and with educational decisions affecting future wages.
 The hump results from consumption and leisure being substitutes and from the implicit price of leisure being decreasing over time; more leisure means less education, which lowers future wages, and the present value of foregone wages decreases with age.
 Consumption is hump shaped whether the wage is hump shaped or increasing over life.

 Keywords: Education, leisure, consumption hump, wage hump

 JEL Classification: D11, D14, D91, I21, J24